-"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions of the Companies Act, 2013 and the Rules framed thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force), the remuneration, as approved by the Board of Directors and set out in the Explanatory Statement, be paid to M/s Debobrata Banerjee & Associates, Cost Auditors (Firm Registration No. 102336) to conduct the audit of the cost records of the Company for the financial year 2022-23, be and is herebyratified.
+"RESOLVED THAT pursuant to the provisions of Section 148 and other applicable provisions of the Companies Act, 2013 and the Rules framed thereunder (including any statutory modification(s) or re-enactment thereof for the time being in force), the remuneration, as approved by the Board of Directors and set out in the Explanatory Statement, be paid to M/s.
+Debobrata Banerjee & Associates, Cost Auditors (Firm Registration No. 102336) to conduct the audit of the cost records of the Company for the financial year 2023-24, be paid the remuneration as set out in the Statement annexed to the Notice convening this Meeting.